Uruguay entry requirements for Japan passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you're in Uruguay.
+Your passport only needs to be valid for the time you plan to stay in Uruguay.
 Airlines sometimes enforce a 6-month validity rule — check with your carrier before flying.

 Required